Linaro/OpenCSD/decoder/tests/auto-fdo/autofdo.md

 appropriate branch using git or generating patches (using `git format-patch`).

-For 5.x based kernel onwards, the only patch which needs to be applied is the one enabling strobing - etm4x: `Enable strobing of ETM`.
+For 5.0 to 5.15 based kernels, the only patch which needs to be applied is the one enabling strobing - etm4x: `Enable strobing of ETM`.

 For 4.9 based kernels, use the `coresight-4.9-etr-etm_strobe` branch: